Last updated: November 05, 2021

 Acceptance of Agreement

-All AudioControl products are designed and manufactured at our factory located in the Pacific Northwest, USA..
+AudioControl products are designed, engineered, and tested at our facility located in the Pacific Northwest, USA.
 Given our huge commitment to quality, AudioControl comfortably warranties all materials and workmanship on our products for a period of five years from the date of purchase, provided it is installed by an authorized AudioControl dealer.
 Should you choose to install it yourself, your warranty is one year from the date of purchase from an authorized AudioControl dealer.

 A Few Words About Warranties